Fair early investments and Fair support across service systems

 Fair early investments

-Over time, your capacity building supports may no longer be reasonable and necessary, in regard to your current functional capacity, the effectiveness of the capacity building supports, and value for money.
+Over time, your capacity building supports may no longer be reasonable and necessary, in regard to any of the following:

 So other things being equal, you should expect your overall plan value to reduce over time as the benefits of capacity building are realised.